 Don’t settle for mediocrity

 Idealists might say that achieving and maintaining high levels of personal excellence has nothing to do with building a castle.
 They are mistaken.
-Oh sure, you can improve yourself, express your opinions, or rally around a cause without a commitment to excellence.
+Oh sure, you can improve yourself, express your opinions, or rally around a cause without a commitment to personal excellence.
 But you won’t affect much meaningful change in the world or create a life that’s comparable to a magnificent castle.

 That’s because personal excellence is not about showing off or beating the competition.
-Excellence is about having high standards and a healthy sense of self-esteem.
+Personal excellence is about having high standards and a healthy sense of self-esteem.
 It’s a personal commitment to become the best you can possibly be.
 It liberates you from the crowded field of mediocrity allowing you to stand out, rise to the top, and shine!

 You simply can’t reach your potential or live your life to the fullest if you spend your days making excuses, living by low standards, and doing just enough to get by.
-No one ever achieved excellence by exhibiting mediocre behavior or by accepting it from the people they surround themselves with.
+No one ever achieved personal excellence by exhibiting mediocre behavior or by accepting it from the people they surround themselves with.

 Choose personal excellence and create your magnificent castle